Austin Reaves NBA Playoffs Player Props: Lakers vs. Warriors

-The Los Angeles Lakers, Austin Reaves included, square off versus the Golden State Warriors at 10:00 PM ET on Tuesday in the 2023 NBA Playoffs.
+Austin Reaves be on the court for the Los Angeles Lakers at 9:00 PM on Thursday against the Golden State Warriors in the 2023 NBA Playoffs.

-If you'd like to place a bet on Reaves' props, we break down his available ones, providing some stats and trends, below.
+Let's look at Reaves' prop bets, and some stats and trends to help you make good wagers.

 Austin Reaves Prop Bets vs. the Warriors